chipkin/BACnetSecureConnectExampleCPP/README.md

 If you are looking for a free open source java implmeation of BACnet/SC I suggest looking at the [BACnet/SC Reference Stack](https://sourceforge.net/projects/bacnet-sc-reference-stack/)

+## User Input

+When the application is running and has successfully connected to a BACnet SC Hub users can use the following commands:

+- 'w' - Sends a Who-Is message.
+All results can be viewed in the output log.
+- 'q' - Exits the application.

+More functionality will be added in the future.

 ## Releases

 Build versions of this example can be downloaded from the releases page: